 - Ban Bad User Agents, referrers, script-kiddies and more

 Warning.
 Unless you have enough technical knowledge, it is not recommended to edit htaccess.
 Always make a backup copy of htaccess before editing it.
-To learn more about htaccess. read the htaccess guide.
+To learn more about htaccess security read this article.

 3- Secure WordPress from hacking using a secured hosting